 Students are taught how to collaborate with others and to communicate effectively by asking questions, thinking critically, and listening carefully.
 Our students leave Frankford Friends School well-equipped for high school and beyond — prepared to let their lives speak in the pursuit of lifelong learning, a commitment to social justice, and service to their communities.

-This active immersion engages them in literacy and critical listening, so that they will be ready to write and speak in Spanish in advanced high school courses.
+Learning a second language from the earliest ages has countless benefits, including developing problem solving, creative thinking, and memory skills, as well as improved verbal and spatial abilities.
+The Spanish program at FFS provides repeated, authentic exposure to the language through reading, writing, and conversation.
+Rather than using a textbook to teach vocabulary and grammar in a vacuum, students acquire language skills in a low-stress environment where they feel at ease to take risks in their learning.This active immersion engages them in literacy and critical listening, so that they will be ready to write and speak in Spanish in the advanced high school courses they matriculate to.
 Students interact in varied ways with the language and are offered multiple opportunities for different types of output and production.

-Classes practice their skills during school trips to Spanish restaurants, in Skype sessions with native speakers, and by filming and recording themselves.
+Classes practice their skills during school trips to Spanish restaurants, in virtual classes with native speakers, and by filming and recording themselves.
 Digital tools and resources broaden the span of student listening and speaking skills that can be practiced at home at the students’ own pace.
 The Middle School Spanish classroom library is stocked full of Spanish language novels, graphic novels, and other reading materials collected over the years.

 Additionally, students learn about current events and the culture in Spanish speaking countries and engage in discussions aligned with the UN Sustainable Development Goals with their classmates in Spanish.